PSFW/dotnet-docs/CSharp/Solution Skeleton.md

 packages.lock.json

-esproj - project file for react, angular, vite and other JavaScript-based project types slnf - Solution filter file (for selecting projects within a solution without adding all of them) .vsconfig - Holds Visual Studio extensions and workflow information.
+shproj - project file for sharing code files that can be added to other projects, without being part of a standalone assembly at compile-time esproj - project file for react, angular, vite and other JavaScript-based project types slnf - Solution filter file (for selecting projects within a solution without adding all of them) .vsconfig - Holds Visual Studio extensions and workflow information.
 The Visual Studio Installer is able to emit this file.
 Adding this file to the same directory as the solution will prompt the user to install the extensions and components.